micmejia/bible-dump/NKJV/Nehemiah/Neh 5.md

 Then I said, "What you are doing _is_ not good.
 Should you not walk in the fear of our God because of the reproach of the nations, our enemies?

 ###### 10
 I also, _with_ my brethren and my servants, am lending them money and grain.
-Please, let us stop this [^c]usury!
+Please, let us stop this usury!

 ###### 11
 Restore now to them, even this day, their lands, their vineyards, their olive groves, and their houses, also a hundredth of the money and the grain, the new wine and the oil, that you have charged them."